-U.S. interest rates have remained low due to a pause in Fed interest rate hikes and a slow-down in the global economy gets back on track.
-For borrowers, rates are still near historic lows even as we near the tenth year of the business cycle.
+U.S. interest rates have remained low due to a pause in Fed interest rate hikes and a slow-down in the global economy.
+For borrowers, rates are still near historic lows even as we begin the eleventh year of the business cycle.
 For investors who need investment income, this continues to be a challenging environment.

-Long-term interest rates in the U.S. are low but rising.
-The 10-year U.S. Treasury yield is finally around 3%, a level last reached in 2013.
+Long-term interest rates in the U.S. remain low.
+The 10-year U.S. Treasury yield is still below 3%.
 Short-term interest rates, such as the 2-year, have continued to rise steadily due to earlier Fed rate hikes, but may decline if the Fed continues to cut rates.

 Taking a longer view, interest rates are still at the tail-end of a 35-year decline.
 Rates are likely to remain lower this cycle than in the past.